Turenki grew around a sugar factory

 The clayey soil of Leppäkoski and the railway from Helsinki to Hämeenlinna, which ran through the village, developed blooming brick industry.
 At first clay was dug up with shovels and transported to brick factory with horses.
 Bricks were made seasonally by hand.
 Activity mechanized gradually, production grew in all three factories in the village and the daring chimney bricklayers from Leppäkoski became world-famous.
 Element building replaced bricklaying eventually and the factories in Leppäkoski didn’t survive the difficulties in the business.
 The last brick was made in Leppäkoski in 1987.
 The decorative chimney of Rautaniemi which reaches to the sky tells still the story of this era that lasted more than two hundred years and influenced life in whole village.

 You see far from high

 Landscape in Janakkala is dominated by esker formations that offer fabulous scenery over lush countryside and growing population centres.
 The most famous is the medieval Hakoinen castle ruins, Hakoisten linnavuori.
-Crag’s flat top offers wonderful opportunity for example for summery picnic.
-At the feet of the steep crag can be seen Hakoisten kartano, a manor which was built already in the Middle Ages, and the parks around it.
+Unfortunately, the privately owned rock cannot be visited.
 There are also other high places like Haukankallio in Leppäkoski, Määkynmäki in Tarinmaa or Hakamäki in Turenki.
 You can also exercise on illuminated jogging routes or play disc golf in Hakamäki.

 In the village – like in the old days